 We next turned our attention to building a digital curriculum product for high schools.
 I worked closely with a curriculum writer and the leaders at the company to launch the product over the next few months.
 We gathered a small group of pilot/beta testers to continuously give feedback on the product and publicly launched in early 2018.

-You can check out the landing/marketing page, and even start a free trial to get a feel for the product (or contact me for preview credentials).
 In addition to the customer-facing UX, I built a complex ecommerce solution to handle the complicated purchasing flow that schools go through (requesting quotes, sending POs, mailing checks) as well as user and sub-user licensing.

 In true startup fashion, I also wore a few other hats for Find Your Grind, including being the defacto IT guy (I wrote my first computer security policy!) and sometimes video producer/editor.